fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

    emptyDir: {}
 ```

-Next, add a new init container that utilizes the same image as the Helm
+Next, add a new init container that uses the same image as the Helm
-operator's container and makes use of the earlier mentioned volume with correct
+operator's container, and makes use of the earlier mentioned volume, with
-volume mounts for the Helm version your are making use of.
-The available
+correct volume mounts for the Helm version you are making use of.
+The
-`helm2` and `helm3` binaries can then be used to install the plugin:
+available `helm2` and `helm3` binaries can then be used to install the plugin:

 ```yaml
 spec: